(1) NATURE & SCOPE OF BLOLOGY

 Biology and its relation to other science

-The study of life science involves the knowledge of other basic sciences, such as physics and chemistry.
+study of life science involves the knowledge of other basic sciences, such as

 This is because:-